-In the wake of the global response for the protection of the environment and sustainable development, the refrigeration industry is forced to find new fluids as acceptable refrigerants.
-The Montreal Protocol presented in 1987 is one of the landmarks towards the replacement of ozone-destroying refrigerants like chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) with ozone friendly and nongreen house fluids.
+In the awake of the global response for the protection of environment and sustainable development, the refrigeration industry is forced to find new fluids as acceptable refrigerants.
+The Montreal Protocol (1987) is one of the landmarks towards the replacement of ozone-destroying refrigerants like chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) by ozone friendly and non green house fluids.
 CFCs were prohibited in 1996 in signatory countries of the Montreal Protocol.
 The deadline for HCFCs which have low ozone depletion potential is 2030.
 Development of new refrigeration systems is critical for the success of new global environmental protection efforts.
-In our current research for good refrigerant candidates, we are providing phase equilibrium data (complete phase diagrams) for mixtures of various existing and/or new candidates for refrigeration industry (Madani et al., 2008a,b; Valtz et al., 2002, 2007; Coquelet et al., 2005; Coquelet et al., 2003a,b; Rivollet et al., 2004; Coquelet et al., 2004) The VLE cell used for these purposes relies on the "staticanalytic" method (Laugier and Richon, 1986) and RolsiTM sampling (Guilbot et al., 2000).
+In our current research for good refrigerant candidates, we are providing phase equilibrium data (complete phase diagrams) for mixtures of various existing and/or new candidates for refrigeration industry [1-8].
+The VLE cell used for these purposes relies on the "static-analytic" method [9] and RolsiTM sampling [10]

 Hexafluoroethane (R116), CAS no: 76-16-4, is a completely fluorinated haloalkane, which is derived from ethane.
 It is a non-flammable gas which is negligibly soluble in water and slightly soluble in alcohol.
-One of its main applications is in the field of refrigeration.
-Due to the high C-F bond energy, R116 is very inert and unfortunately acts as an extremely stable greenhouse gas, with an atmospheric lifetime of 10,000 years and a global warming potential (GWP) of 9000 (Marks et al., 2003).
-However its ozone depletion potential (ODP) is 0 (Bozin and Goodyear, 1968).
+One of its main applications is the field of refrigeration.
+Due to the high C-F bond energy, R116 is very inert and unfortunately acts as an extremely stable greenhouse gas, with an atmospheric lifetime of 10000 years and a global warming potential (GWP) of 9000 [11].
+However its ozone depletion potential (ODP) is 0 [12].

-On the other hand, 1,1,1-trifluoroethane R143a, CAS no: 420-46-2, R143a has an ozone depletion potential ODP = 0 and comparatively high Global Warming Potential (=1000), is nontoxic and fir-safe, and it does not interact with structural and packing materials.
-Three hydrogen atoms in the R143a molecule contribute to good solubility in mineral oils.
+On the other hand, 1,1,1-trifluoroethane R143a, CAS no: 420-46-2, R143a has ozone depletion potential ODP = 0 and comparatively high Global Warming Potential (= 1000), non-toxic and fire-safe, it does not interact with structural and packing materials.
+Three hydrogen atoms in R143a molecule contribute to good solubility in mineral oils.
 Specific heat of vaporization is 19.88 kJ/mole at normal boiling point which is a bit higher than for R125 (18.82 kJ/mole).
 Discharge temperature is lower than that of R12, R22 and R502.
-As energy analysis has showed, energy effectiveness of a two-step cycle with R143a is close to the effectiveness of the cycle with R502, lower than that of R22, and higher than that of R125.
-R143a refrigerant belongs to composition of multicomponent alternative blends suggested for substitution of R12, R22 and R502.
+As energy analysis has showed, energy effectiveness of twostep cycle with R143a is close to the effectiveness of the cycle with R502, lower than that of R22, and higher than that of R125.
+R143a refrigerant belongs to composition of multi-component alternative blends suggested for substitution of R12, R22 and R502.